At the simplest level, a DEXA body composition scan measures how much fat, lean mass and bone you have in your body.

 Much more significant are muscle variations between your arms, legs and trunk, and this information is not in the report – it can only be assessed by plotting your data against a broad dataset (such as Bodyscan’s).

-What does a DEXA scan tell me about Visceral Fat?
+Does a DEXA scan tell me anything about Visceral Fat?

 Of all the numbers on your DEXA scan report, it is the result for visceral fat that is the biggest ‘red flag’ for health.
 Visceral fat is fat stored around the internal organs and is associated with a range of serious diseases, including heart disease, colon cancer, stroke, type-2 diabetes and even dementia.